-If you’re clever enough to speak more than one language you could provide translating services to a number of business in a wide range of industries.
+If you’re clever enough to speak more than one language you could provide translating services to a number of businesses in a wide range of industries.
 This is a real specialist subject so pays well.

 A great home based job is tutoring.
 If you have experience of teaching you could offer private tutoring in whatever your specialist subject is.
 The hourly rates are quite high for tutors but I suppose you’d only be able to do it outside of school hours so wouldn’t suit everyone’s circumstances.

 Social Media Management

 In all cases, you will need to be able to showcase your work, whether this is by having your own website with a portfolio, or linking to your work elsewhere on the internet.
 The range of stay at home jobs and types of online work from home are growing every day, so you are sure to be able to find something to suit your skills and schedule.

 Good luck if you are thinking about doing some freelancing.
 Let me know if you have thought of any other ideas for jobs you can do from home.